fleschutz/PowerShell/Docs/list-clipboard.md

 ## list-clipboard.ps1 - Lists the contents of the clipboard

-This script lists the contents of the clipboard.
+This PowerShell script lists the contents of the clipboard.

 ## Parameters
 ```powershell